xsscx/macos-research/code/imageio/Readme.md

 cmake --build . --config Release
 ```
 - Now you have Xcode Project
-- Now you have cmake build system
+- Now you have cmake build system and binaries
 ## Suggested cmake clean
 ```
-rm -rf CMakeScripts CMakeFiles Release Debug build cmake --build . --target clean
+rm -rf CMakeScripts CMakeFiles Release Debug build examples/ImageIO/Release examples/ImageIO/Debug cmake --build . --target clean
 ```
 ## Bigger Picture
 - Whether a specific target function is defined or not changes the behavior of the fuzzing process in Jackalope.
+  - This Code provides other specific target functions that are defined and gain further Fuzzing Coverage
 - These changes includes how the fuzzing iterations are handled, when to clear coverage data, and how timeouts are managed.
-- The presence of a specific target function is a targeted fuzzing approach, as opposed to a broader, more general fuzzing strategy as shown in the Example Code.
+- The presence of a specific target function is a targeted fuzzing approach, as opposed to a broader, more general fuzzing strategy as shown in the original, Example Code.
 - The presence or absence of a defined target function influences the behavior of the fuzzing process.
 This is seen in the conditional checks like if (instrumentation->IsTargetFunctionDefined()).

-### How to Instrument a Function?
+### How to Instrument a Function
+- Look at the Examples Provided

-Learn using the companion App
+Learn using the companion App with 12 Target Functions as Examples
 - XNU Image Fuzzer
   - iOS App Proof of Concept
   - https://github.com/xsscx/xnuimagefuzzer

-Continue learning with the companion App
+Continue learning with the companion App with 12 Target Functions as Examples.
 - iOSOnMac
   - iOS On Mac implementation for At Scale generation of Fuzzed Imaged
   - https://github.com/xsscx/macos-research/tree/main/code/iOSOnMac